lifelong-learning-systems/tella/README.md

 If a seed is not provided, a random seed is generated.
 The seeds used will be logged using the python logging package.

+To run an agent through multiple lifetimes of a curriculum, use the `--num-lifetimes` flag.
+If you want to run a specific lifetime (useful for running on a cluster), use the `--lifetime-idx` flag.
+Note that seeds must be provided to use `--lifetime-idx`.

 To view a rendering of the agent learning, set the `--render` flag.
 This will render the first environment in the list.